Who are the best UK & Global MPLS providers?

 How does MPLS traffic engineering work?

 Multi Protocol Label Switching is more of an internal service provider routing technology used, in the main, for MPLS traffic engineering to increase and improve performance of routing using MPLS label tags with pre-determined paths / traffic flows to control routed IP to make the most of available network elements & resources.
-When viewing configuration from a customer perspective, the business does not see the core MPLS network, rather each site appears as one hop away between CE devices.
+When viewing configuration from a customer perspective, the business does not see the core MPLS network, rather each site appears as one hop away between CE & PE devices across.

 The ability to traffic engineer is the basis behind CoS (Class of Service) because each MPLS provider can fully 'engineer' their networks to support customer MPLS traffic.
 Experimental bits are used for Quality of Service (QoS) to set your priority between customer premises equipment or marked by end devices such as an IP phone or even by the interface at the switch level.
 The forwarding of IP packets is based on the label which is associated with that particular path.